 Estimation of Size spectra parameter λ

 For each sample of M and each of the 1000 replicates, we estimated the exponent λ using MLE methods modified from the the sizeSpectra package (Edwards et al. 2020).
 In addition, we use two common binning methods to estimate the OLS slope parameter in log-log space.
 For the first binning method, we created 6 equal logarithmic bins covering the range of body sizes.
 The count in each bin was normalized by dividing by the bin width.
-This method has been used by (refs here, I think a lot of Woodward’s group uses this…) Throughout the manuscript, the normalized equal logarithmic binning method will be referred to as ELBn.
+This method has been used by (refs here, I think a lot of Woodward’s group uses this…Blanchard et al. 2005(?
+See comment)) Throughout the manuscript, the normalized equal logarithmic binning method will be referred to as ELBn.
 The second method was similar to ELBn, but bins of Log2 widths are used.
 The count in each bin is normalized in the same way.
 This method has been used by (Pomeranz et al. 2019, McGarvey et al. 2019) and is referred to as the Normalized Abundance Spectrum (NAS).
 Previous work has investigated the biases in λ estimates when using different methods (Edwards et al. (2017)(2017), Edwards et al. 2020(2020), White et al. 2008(2007)).
 The focus of the present work is to investigate biases when estimating the relationship or relative change in parameters across an environmental gradient.
 Hence, we do not discuss the λ estimates in the main text, but the results are presented in the Supplemental Information (NOTE I’m thinking about dropping this from SI.
 Might be too much info, and it’s already been published on by Edwards.
 Does this add anything to the story??).

 Estimation of relationship across gradient, β1